 Welcome!
-I am Associate Professor of Security Studies in the Walsh School of Foreign Service at Georgetown University, as well as Non-Resident Senior Fellow in Foreign Policy at the Brookings Institution, and Research Affiliate in the Security Studies Program at the Massachusetts Institute of Technology.
-My work examines nuclear deterrence and escalation, civil-military relations, military strategy and operations, and defense policy, with a particular focus on security issues in Asia and the Persian Gulf.
+I am the Raphael Dorman-Helen Starbuck Associate Professor of Political Science at the Massachusetts Institute of Technology, where I am also a faculty member in the Security Studies Program and a faculty associate of the Center for Nuclear Security Policy.
+Outside MIT, I am a Non-Resident Senior Fellow in Foreign Policy at the Brookings Institution and a series editor for Cornell Studies in Security Affairs at Cornell University Press.
+My research examines nuclear deterrence and escalation, civil-military relations, military strategy and operations, and defense policy, with a particular focus on security issues in Asia and the Persian Gulf.
 I am author of the award-winning book, The Dictator's Army: Battlefield Effectiveness in Authoritarian Regimes (Cornell University Press, 2015), as well as co-author of U.S. Defense Politics: The Origins of Security Policy, now in its fourth edition (Routledge, 2021).
-In fall 2022, I was on research leave from Georgetown University as the Kissinger Chair in Foreign Policy and International Relations at the Kluge Center at the U.S. Library of Congress.
+Outside of academia, I served during 2023-5 as a member of the Defense Policy Board at the U.S. Department of Defense.

 Header image: children playing on a captured M41 in Hue, Vietnam